How are stocks taxed in Canada?

 These documents will typically highlight how much you made, what type of investment income you earned and which lines you need to fill out to claim your tax on stock gains in Canada.

-• Eligible interest costs when you borrow money to invest
+• Eligible interest charges you paid when you borrowed money to invest.

 Use the following strategies to reduce the amount of tax on stock gains in Canada you need to pay.